-The "Little Bird" helicopter interception of a Russian oil tanker incident: highlighting the unique value of special operations

 An - helicopter from the Special Operations Aviation Regiment adopted blue camouflage.

-Year, a mysterious "Little Bird" reconnaissance aircraft in civilian paint scheme was discovered at Frankfurt Airport in West Germany, and it was linked to U.S. special forces and intelligence agencies.
+In 1987, a mysteriously painted small reconnaissance aircraft with civilian markings was discovered at Frankfurt Airport in West Germany, and it was linked to U.S. special forces and intelligence agencies.

-All these factors make the use of the "Bird" helicopter more covert, allowing it to be concealed more easily even after deployment.
-Reports indicate that the tactics and techniques of the Special Operations Aviation Regiment also include transporting helicopters to the front lines hidden inside civilian trucks.
+All these factors make the use of the Little Bird helicopter more covert, allowing it to be more easily concealed even after deployment.
+Reports indicate that the tactics and techniques of the 160th Special Operations Aviation Regiment also include transporting helicopters to the front lines by hiding them in civilian trucks.

-In the film, the male protagonist consistently employs this technology, which offers a covert method to transport lethal weapons close to the target.
-A veteran from a special task force explains that their unit has its own trucks: "Our team members are all trained, and they even have truck driving licenses.
+In the film, the male lead consistently utilizes this technology, which offers a covert method to deliver lethal weapons close to the target.
+A veteran from Task Force 160 explained that their unit has its own trucks, stating, "Our team members are all trained and even hold truck driving licenses.
 With just a few days of welding work, we can acquire suitable vehicles locally.
-Before takeoff, the crew unloads the helicopter from the back of the truck, and it can be airborne within three minutes.
-You have to undergo extremely rigorous training, but it is truly an incredible capability."
+Before takeoff, the crew unloads the helicopter from the rear of the truck, and it can be airborne within three minutes.
+You must undergo extremely rigorous training, but it is undoubtedly an incredible capability."

 The Service Prospects and Event Significance Summary of the "Bird" Helicopter